Treks in Bulgaria

 South of Sofia lie the Rila, Pirin and Rhodope Mountains.
 The Rila Mountains are the highest in Bulgaria and indeed the entire Balkans, with its highest peak, Mount Musala, standing at an impressive 2,925m.
 The highest peak in the Pirin Mountains is Mount Vihren (2,914m) and in the Rhodope Mountains it is Golyam Perelik (2,191m).
-Adventure Alternative offers an excellent trekking trip through the Rila and Pirin mountain ranges.
-Bounce through the ridges and peaks of the Rila and Pirin ranges on this moderate trek.
+Adventure Alternative offers an excellent trekking trip through the Rila and Pirin mountain ranges on this moderate trekking adventure.

-The mountains of Bulgaria not only offer stunning beauty, but a chance to interact with the local farming communities that use this region for grazing.
-Get lost in time admiring the many glacial lakes while enjoying a farm-fresh snack.
-Sore among her majestic peaks and ridges while exploring her tiny mountain villages.
+The mountains of Bulgaria not only offer stunning beauty, but a chance to interact with the local communities and experience the unique history of the region.
+Get lost in time admiring the many glacial lakes trekking among her majestic peaks and ridges while exploring her tiny mountain villages.

 Much of the Balkans are still quite isolated.
 Don’t expect to be surrounded by tourists on Adventure Alternative’s winter trip to the Rila Range.
-See the mountains in a whole new way during the winter months.
-Have a chance at a winter ascent of the Bulgaria’s highest peak, Mount Musala (2,925m).
+See the mountains in a whole new way during the winter months and enjoy a winter ascent of the Bulgaria’s highest peak, Mount Musala (2,925m).

 The natural landscape of Bulgaria is diverse, consisting of lowlands, plains, foothills and plateaus, river valleys, basins, and mountains of varying elevations.
 About 70% of the country’s territory is hilly land and 30% is mountainous.
 In the central part of the country lies the Balkan Mountain Range and from south to north its western area is crossed by the Iskar River, which forms a picturesque gorge more than 70 km long.